Sodium hypochlorite poisoning

 Note: This list may not be all inclusive.

 Watered-down (diluted) sodium hypochlorite generally causes only mild stomach irritation.
 Swallowing larger amounts can cause more serious symptoms.
+Industrial-strength bleach contains much higher concentrations of sodium hypochlorite, which may cause severe injury.

 NEVER mix ammonia with sodium hypochlorite (bleach or bleach-containing products).
 This common household error produces a toxic gas that can cause choking and serious breathing problems.